 Lachman’s Test and Anterior Drawer Test

-Lachman’s test is the more sensitive of the two tests for an ACL tear.
-It involves placing the knee in 30 degrees of flexion and, with one hand stabilising the femur, pulling the tibia forward to assess the amount of anterior movement of the tibia compared to the femur.
+Lachman’s test involves placing the knee in 30 degrees of flexion and, with one hand stabilising the femur, pulling the tibia forward to assess the amount of anterior movement of the tibia compared to the femur.
 The other knee is then examined for comparison.

 The anterior draw test involves flexing the knee to 90 degrees, placing the thumbs on the joint line and their index fingers on the hamstring tendons posteriorly.
 Force is then applied anteriorly to demonstrate any tibial excursion, which is then compared to the opposite site.